Group representing Canadian Muslim donors pulls back from Liberal Party over stance on Gaza | CBC News

 The move by the Network 100 comes at a vulnerable moment for the Liberals, who have lost ground to the federal Conservatives in voting intention surveys for several months in a row.
 Most polls currently show the Conservatives under Pierre Poilievre would win an election if one were to be held right now.

-Shachi Kurl, the president of the Angus Reid polling firm, said the Liberals can't afford to lose mass Muslim support in this context.
+Shachi Kurl, the president of the Angus Reid Institute, said the Liberals can't afford to lose mass Muslim support in this context.

 "It adds to the pressure.
 It adds to the continuum and particular mix of pressures," she said.

-Note: - This story has been updated to correctly describe the Angus Reid Institute.Dec 08, 2023 8:45 AM ET